spryker/spryker-docs/docs/scos/dev/technology-partner-guides/202009.0/payment-partners/adyen/integrating-adyen-payment-methods.md

 Alipay is a must-have payment method for any business looking to reach a critical mass of Chinese shoppers both home and abroad.
 It is available in 70 markets and has already been adopted by over 80,000 retail stores worldwide.

-State machine example can be found in `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenAliPay01.xml`
+State machine example can be found in: `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenAliPay01.xml`

 ## WeChatPay

 WeChat Pay is rapidly becoming a keystone payment method for businesses wanting to reach Chinese shoppers, both home and abroad.
 Originally a messaging app (like WhatsApp) WeChat has evolved into an ecosystem that allows Chinese shoppers to chat, browse, and make payments, all in one place - making shopping as easy as chatting to your friends.

-State machine example can be found in `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenWeChatPay01.xml`
+State machine example can be found in: `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenWeChatPay01.xml`